convertigo/azure-kubernetes/README.md

 * Create a new "Storge account" resource: In the portal Click "Create a resource"->Storage->Storage Account
 * set the name explicitly to be "c8oworkspace".
 This is to match the name used by the provided Convertigo Kubernetes YAML deploy file
 * Select "ResourceManager"
 * Select the existing  Resource group named "MC_<your clustername>-resource-group_....."
-This is mandatory to have Convertigo Instances to access this StorageAccount.
+This is mandatory to have Convertigo Instances able to access this StorageAccount.
 * Click "Create" your Storage account will be created